mrward/mrward.github.com/source/_posts/2019-10-06-NuGetSupportInVisualStudioMac8-3.markdown

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/SdkStyleProjectPackageUpdates.png 'SDK style project - package updates - solution window' 'SDK style project - package updates - solution window' %}

-If an updated package is available this information will now be shown on the Dependencies folder, the NuGet folder and the top level package in the Solution window.
+If an updated package is available this information will now be shown on the Dependencies folder, the NuGet folder, and the top level package in the Solution window.

-Previously NuGet packages updates were only displayed for projects that used a packages.config file and for non-SDK style projects that used PackageReferences.
+Previously NuGet package updates were only displayed for projects that used a packages.config file or for non-SDK style projects that used PackageReferences.

-Instead of showning the updated NuGet package version in the solution window, next to the installed version, an update icon is displayed with the version information in a tooltip.
-This prevents the information taking up a lot of space to the right, which can happen for long version numbers.
+Instead of showing the updated NuGet package version text, next to the installed version in the solution window, an update icon is displayed with the version information available in a tooltip.
+This prevents the version information taking up a lot of space to the right, which can happen for long version numbers.

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/SdkStyleProjectPackageUpdateVersionTooltip.png 'SDK style project - package update version tooltip - solution window' 'SDK style project - package update version tooltip - solution window' %}

-The Update menu, when right clicking a NuGet package, now shows the version if check for updates found an update - 'Update to 1.2.3'.
+The Update menu, when right clicking a NuGet package, now shows the version for the update.
 Otherwise the Update menu is displayed.

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/SdkStyleProjectUpdateToMenuItem.png 'SDK style project - update menu item - solution window' 'SDK style project - update menu item - solution window' %}

-If there is an update and a warning only the warning icon will be displayed with the warning message available in the tooltip.
+If there is an update and a NuGet warning only the warning icon will be displayed with the warning message available in the tooltip.
 The update information will only be available in the right click context menu for the NuGet package in this case.